-GlobalHealth is required to notify all Network Physicians that under CFR 422.11(a)(7), they are required to:
+GlobalHealth is required to notify all Network Physicians that under CFR 422.112(a)(7), they are required to:

-Provide services, both clinical and nonclinical, that are readily available, accessible, and appropriate, when medically necessary (24 hours a day/7 days a week) to all enrollees, including those with limited English proficiency or reading skills and those with diverse cultural and ethnic backgrounds.
+Provide services, both clinical and nonclinical, that are readily available, accessible, and appropriate, when Medically Necessary (24 hours a day/7 day a week) to all enrollees, including those with limited English proficiency or reading skills and those with diverse cultural and ethnic backgrounds.
 Services include access to specialty care such as women's health services.